Loading

 OpenAI connector and action

-The OpenAI connector uses axios to send a POST request to an OpenAI provider, either OpenAI, Azure OpenAI, or Other (OpenAI-compatible service).
+The OpenAI connector uses axios to send a POST request to an OpenAI provider:

 You can create connectors in Stack Management > Connectors.
 For example: